SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 # Usage

->The Local Proxy needs to be executed for each device tunnel you want to establish.
+## Prerequisites & Limitations

->Multiple device tunnels per single Local Proxy Instance is currently not supported due to the limitation of the SSH Protocol.
+ * **PASSTHROUGH endpoint:** To use the local proxy you need a remote access PASSTHROUGH endpoint configured on each of your devices you want to connect to.
+See this guide for further details: https://tech.forums.softwareag.com/t/how-to-get-started-with-cloud-remote-access-for-cumulocity-iot/258446#step-by-step-guide-to-setup-a-passthrough-connection-16

->
+*  **Tenant Authentication Method:** The desired tenant must be configured to use the `OAI Secure` Authentication.
+Read more: https://cumulocity.com/guides/users-guide/administration/#authentication

->By default a random port is used, however a fixed port can be used but make sure the port is not already being used by other proxy instances or Services.
+* **Single Device Tunnel only**: The Local Proxy needs to be executed for each device tunnel you want to establish.
+Multiple device tunnels per single Local Proxy Instance is currently not supported due to the limitation of the SSH Protocol.

-> **Please note**: To use the local proxy you need a remote access PASSTHROUGH endpoint configured on your device.
-See here for further details: https://tech.forums.softwareag.com/t/how-to-get-started-with-cloud-remote-access-for-cumulocity-iot/258446#step-by-step-guide-to-setup-a-passthrough-connection-16
+## Run c8ylp

 `c8ylp` supports different commands depending on your use case.
 The commands are organized in a multi-level command structure.
 The list of available commands and subcommands can be shown by using the `--help/-h` option.